runnova/NovaOS/README.md

 - It has a codebase built entirely on pure **HTML, vanilla JavaScript, and CSS** making it very reliable and private, as it can function fully offline, thanks to its local-first nature.
 - A suite of default applications to ease your work.
 There's also a store where you can install even more applications!
 - NovaOS is designed for the user.
 The system focuses on giving a stable environment that a user needs.
 Maintaining simplicity and efficiency in UI.
 No flashy effects or extensive animations.
-- It supports [**RoturTW**](https://rotur.dev/), An accounts system over websockets.
-NovaOS also supports a few other authentication and cloud services as well.

 ## Run it.
 [https://runnova.github.io/NovaOS/](https://runnova.github.io/NovaOS/).